elap733/NBA-Injuries-Analysis/README.md

 ### Scraping

-Using Python's _BeautifulSoup_ package I created four scripts to automate data scraping from the following data sources:
+Using Python's _BeautifulSoup_ package, I created four scripts to automate data scraping from the following data sources:

 #### Data Sources